top of page

 Flowering Dogwood

-We'll have varieties 'Spring Grove' (large white blooms) and 'Cherokee Brave' (red blooms that fade to soft pink with white center), and may have some additional cultivars later in the season.
-These showy native trees are a favorite for people and animals alike - in addition to the amazing spring blooms, they provide bright red berries for birds and the foliage turns a lovely deep red in fall.
+We carry many varieties including 'Spring Grove' (large white blooms) and 'Cherokee Brave' (red blooms that fade to soft pink with white center).
+Check our Tree and Shrub Availability page to get specifics for any season: https://www.paintersgreenhouse.com/tree-shrub-availability These showy native trees are a favorite for people and animals alike - in addition to the amazing spring blooms, they provide bright red berries for birds and the foliage turns a lovely deep red in fall.

 Evergreen Azalea